If you are looking to invest in a new Lenovo Thinkpad, your search will eventually result in a common battle: the T480 vs T480s.

 Lenovo T480 vs T480s: Which One Wins?

-Without nitpicking, the biggest difference between the Lenovo T480 and the Lenovo T480s is that the latter is smaller and thinner than the former.
+Without nitpicking, the main difference between the Lenovo T480 and the Lenovo T480s is, Lenovo T480s is smaller and thinner compared to Lenovo T480.
 However, there are some other distinct options and upgrades between the two that make the choice not as easy.

 Let’s break them down in a few crucial areas: